 Use only moisture-cured urethane or rubber adhesive.
 Check and follow the manufacturer's recommendations for trowel size, and spread rate to ensure adhesive transfer to substrate and hardwood.
 Be sure to also check adhesive expiration date.
 Conduct a moisture test on concrete (refer to the concrete paragraph on the next page).
 Test a small amount of adhesive on the concrete to ensure adhesion bonding.
 Be sure to use a metal trowel as the teeth in a plastic trowel will wear down and cause a difference in spreading rate.
 This will directly affect the hardwood's ability to adhere to the substrate.
 We recommend a "double glue" application.
 Using this method, the membrane will be glued to the subfloor, and the flooring glued to the membrane.
 This will give the best acoustic and stability performance.
-When your flooring is glued directly on the subfloor it is named "simple-glued".
+When flooring is glued directly on the subfloor it is called "simple glued".
+While simple glue systems work, they don't have the same acoustic ratings and stability as double glue systems.